envoyproxy/katacoda-scenarios/migrating-from-nginx-to-envoy/step1.md

-This scenario uses a example nginx.conf based on the full example from the [NGINX wiki](https://www.nginx.com/resources/wiki/start/topics/examples/fullexample2/).
+This scenario uses a crafted nginx.conf based on the full example from the [NGINX wiki](https://www.nginx.com/resources/wiki/start/topics/examples/fullexample2/).
 The configuration can be viewed in the editor by opening `nginx.conf`{{open}}

 NGINX configurations generally have three key elements.